Biden vows abortion legislation as top priority next year

-WASHINGTON (AP) — President Joe Biden promised Tuesday that the first bill he sends to Capitol Hill next year will be one that codifies Roe v.
-Wade — if Democrats control enough seats in Congress for Biden to sign abortion protections into law — in a speech designed to energize his party's voters just three weeks ahead of the November midterms.
+President Joe Biden promised Tuesday that the first bill he sends to Capitol Hill next year would be one that writes abortion protections into law — if Democrats control enough seats in Congress to pass it — as he sought to energize his party’s voters just three weeks ahead of the November midterms.

-“If you care about the right to choose, then you gotta vote,” Biden said during remarks at the Howard Theatre in Washington.
-He urged those in attendance to recall how they felt when the Supreme Court in late June overturned the landmark 1973 ruling legalizing abortion, and repeatedly lambasted Republicans nationwide who have pushed for restrictions on the procedure, often without exceptions.
+Twice over, Biden urged people to remember how they felt in late June when the Supreme Court overturned the landmark 1973 Roe v.
+Wade ruling that legalized abortion, fresh evidence of White House efforts to ensure the issue stays front of mind for Democratic voters this year.

+“I want to remind us all how we felt when 50 years of constitutional precedent was overturned,” Biden said in remarks at the Howard Theatre, “the anger, the worry, the disbelief.”

+He repeatedly lambasted Republicans nationwide who have pushed for restrictions on the procedure, often without exceptions, and told Democrats in attendance that “if you care about the right to choose, then you gotta vote.”

-Biden said “the only sure way to stop these extremist laws that are putting in jeopardy women’s health and rights is for Congress to pass a law.”
-He acknowledged that right now, “we're short a handful of votes” to reinstate abortion protections at the federal level, urging voters to send more Democrats to Congress.
+As he has done all year, Biden emphasized that only Congress can fully restore abortion access to what it was before the Supreme Court's decision in Dobbs v.
+Jackson, which overturned Roe.
+But he also acknowledged “we're short a handful of votes” now to reinstate abortion protections at the federal level, urging voters to send more Democrats to Congress.

 “If we do that, here’s the promise I make to you and the American people: The first bill that I will send to the Congress will be to codify Roe v.
 Wade," Biden said.
 “And when Congress passes it, I’ll sign it in January, 50 years after Roe was first decided the law of the land.”